|

 is also the source of fertility.
 He is the One who

-the major points in this passage in John 15.
-Five
+major points in this passage in John 15.
+Five times

-times our Lord mentions bearing fruit or not bearing
+our Lord mentions bearing fruit or not bearing fruit.

-fruit.
-And it all hinges, you will notice, on being
+And it all hinges, you will notice, on being connected

-connected to the vine.
-Just as in nature the vine is
+to the vine.
+Just as in nature the vine is the power

-the power of the branches being able to produce
+of the branches being able to produce fruit, so also

-fruit, so also in the realm of the spiritual, Christ
+in the realm of the spiritual, Christ is the only

-is the only power that enables His people to produce
+power that enables His people to produce fruit.
+The

 Therefore

-we can do nothing.
-We have no ability to produce
+can do nothing.
+We have no ability to produce good

 You